Paraeducator Employment Requirements

 - The ParaPro assessment, administered by the Educational Testing Service, is an exam that has been in place for some time.
 It is a general knowledge assessment that measures skills and knowledge in reading, writing and math.
 The test has 90 multiple-choice questions.
 Approximately two-thirds of the questions focus on basic skills and knowledge.
 The remaining one-third focus on applying skills in the classroom.
 The test is delivered on a computer and test takers have 2½ hours to complete the test.
 All test questions are in English.

-- While you can certainly begin preparing on your own for the assessment, NSEA and the District are currently working together to develop a plan of assistance for current employees.
-There is also preparation information available on the ParaPro website under Prepare for the Test.
+- There is preparation information available on the ParaPro website under Prepare for the Test.

-- The testing fee is $55 and the District will cover the cost of the exam for all current ESP staff who need to take the assessment to meet the new employment criteria.
-Test cost coverage by the district is only during this transition period which ends September 1, 2018.
+- The testing fee is $55.
+Test cost coverage by the district was only available during the transition period which ended September 1, 2018.

-- ESP staff can use professional hours to attend NSEA and district sponsored test prep classes.
+- ESP staff could only use professional hours to attend NSEA and district sponsored test prep classes.
 ESP staff will not be allowed to use their professional hours for any time spent studying on their own.

 How long does it take to get my scores when I take the ParaPro Assessment? (added 01.16.18)